-Injuries suffered by saiga when colliding with fences were among the most frequent causes of mortality and injuries in zoological collections in the past, and finding a suitable fence design that minimises losses is key for the success of a breeding operation.
+Injuries suffered by saiga when colliding with fences were among the most frequent causes of mortality and injuries in zoological collections consulted for this review, and finding a suitable fence design that minimises losses was key for the success of their breeding operations.

-As DOLAN (1977) writes, the best solution would be moated enclosures, i.e. no fences at all.
+DOLAN (1977) suggests that the best solution would be moated enclosures, i.e. no fences at all.
 Water moats are probably the only solution that can gently slow down saiga without any physical impact involving a risk of injuries.
 As moats were not used in any documented saiga husbandry efforts, no specific design requirements are known.
 It is important to consider that saiga are good swimmers, and will readily enter the water.
 For this reason, it has to be ensured that saiga cannot leave the water on the external side and/or a fence needs to be built on the outer perimeter.
 This is also recommended against predators.
 Vegetation in and around the moat may offer grazing or browsing options and serve as a visual barrier.
 A potential risk factor here is the threat of infections and diseases generally linked to stagnant water in and around the moat.